flatironinstitute/finufft/README.md

   `make test1d` : small accuracy test for components in 1D.
 Analogously for 2D, 3D
   `make spreadtestnd` : benchmark the spreader routines, all dimensions
   `make examples/testutils` : test various low-level utilities
-  `make nufft` : compile library only
+  `make nufft` : compile the library without testing
-  `make fortran` : compile and demo the fortran interfaces
+  `make fortran` : compile and test the fortran interfaces

 ### Contents of this package